Att100/UCloudNet/README.md

 With the spirit of reproducible research, this repository contains all the codes required to produce the results in the manuscript:

-> Yijie Li, Hewei Wang, Shaofan Wang, and Soumyabrata Dev, UCloudNet: A Residual U-Net with Deep Supervision for Sky/Cloud Image Segmentation, *under review*, 2024.
+> Yijie Li, Hewei Wang, Shaofan Wang, and Soumyabrata Dev, UCloudNet: A Residual U-Net with Deep Supervision for Sky/Cloud Image Segmentation, *IEEE International Geoscience and Remote Sensing Symposium (IGARSS)*, 2024.

 Please cite the above paper if you intend to use whole/part of the code.
 This code is only for academic and research purposes.